- Mission and Vision

-- A master’s student will be dismissed from the MS Program if he/she earns less than a 6 cumulative G.P.A. after completing six or more semester hours toward the MS. A master’s student will be dismissed from the MS Program if he/she earns less than a 2.85 cumulative G.P.A. after completing nine or more semester hours in the MS.
+- A master’s student will be dismissed from the MS in Health Services and Policy Research Program if they earn less than a 2.6 cumulative G.P.A. after completing six or more semester hours toward the MS. A master’s student will be dismissed from the MS Program if they earn less than a 2.85 cumulative G.P.A. after completing nine or more semester hours in the MS.

 - A master’s student will be placed on probation and may be dismissed from the MS Program by simple majority vote of the primary HMP faculty excluding the Department Head, under the following conditions:

 - If, after completing six or more semester hours toward the MS, the student has a cumulative grade point average of less than 3.00; or,

 - If the student receives one or more course grades of F or U.

 - Placement on Probation A student will be notified in writing by the Department Head if they are placed on probation.
 The letter will specify the reasons for probation, the specific steps the student must take to be restored to good standing in the MS Program, the time allowed to perform the remedial steps, and a warning that the student faces the possibility of dismissal from the MS Program.
 A copy of this letter will be placed in the student’s file and sent to the student’s academic advisor.